pnjorge/GridHopperTac/README.md

   - Zoom in/out with rotating bezel if equipped.

 - Miles and Nautical Miles added.
-- Latitude/Longitude DMS and DDS added.
+- Latitude/Longitude DMS and DDM added.

 Version 0.6